Appleseed/learn/docs/portal/install/index.rst

               .. image:: ../images/Directories-Access.jpg

-       * The Web Installer will do an environment check to ensure the proper permissions.
+       * The Web Installer will do an environment check to ensure the proper permissions
-       * Web.config – Needs write if you want the web installer to set your web.config up for you [ recommended ].
+       * Web.config – Needs write if you want the web installer to set your web.config up for you [ recommended ]
-       * This should be removed after install.
+       * This should be removed after install
-       * \\rb_logs – Needs write to provide error / info logs.
+       * \\rb_logs – Needs write to provide error / info logs
-       * \\Portals – Needs write to allow writing site files.
+       * \\Portals – Needs write to allow writing site files

-  * Choose a default admin user email and password.

-* Post-installation
+* Post Installation

-  * On successful installation you should see a bootstrap theme and a login.
+  * On successful installation you should see a bootstrap theme and a login

     .. image:: ../images/Portal.jpg

+  * Use the default login admin@appleseedportal.net \| admin
+  * Use Edit Profile to change your password